 The Concept: Create more awesome content in the form of an ad

 The digital team was tasked with creating an engaging and immersive experience, a task commonly done through the flexibility of web design.
-However, the brief had a specific criteria: the experience must be run entirely within the native Facebook and YouTube platforms and without the help of a microsite.
+However, the brief had a specific criteria: the experience must be run entirely within the native Facebook and YouTube platforms.
 Underneath the deceptively simple idea lay a plethora of frustrating technical problems.
 In order to fully understand the issues with each platform, it was important to understand the user behaviors on each.

 Netflix has the multi-million Facebook following to have substantial reach– but the problem with Facebook (and nearly any other social media platform) is engagement.
 Facebook is like the wild west where every post is gunning for eyes.
-Arbitrary algorithms aside, people scan posts really quickly and make snap judgements about whether or not to engage (or even to stop scrolling).
+Arbitrary algorithms aside, people scan posts quickly and make snap judgments about whether or not to engage or stop scrolling.
 This would be an uphill battle for eyes.
-Secondary research showed us what we needed to increase engagement; here’s how we stacked up:

 I am of the firm belief that a UX professional is responsible for understanding and maintaining the relationship between a brand and its users.
-In this particular case, option 2 and 3 were clunky and lacked polish– something that we would not allow to reflect the Netflix brand.
+In this particular case, the immersion started the moment a user read the copy above the video (or if we’re being honest, the user skipped the copy altogether and started to watch the video).
+Putting the “choose-your-own-adventure” choices in the copy would have been tacky and awkward– something that we would not allow to reflect the Netflix brand.
+This project hinged on this narrative immersion, so we needed to be a little creative.

 And that was how the “Decision Portal” was born.